Roberto Rivera | Madison, WI

 I started using these metaphors in my Community Development class, and my professors were giving me A pluses and writing me notes like, ‘This is the most amazing paper in the class,’ and doing independent studies and connecting things to the community.
 I ended up graduating with Honors, with my major entitled Social Change, Youth Culture, and the Arts.

 So I ended up becoming a consultant for a program called First Wave, which is the first spoken-word and hip-hop learning community in any major university in the nation.
-Now, they're in their 10th year of recruiting spoken-word poets and hip-hop artists from around the world and giving them this foundation to become great artists and change makers.
+Now, they’re in their tenth year of recruiting spoken-word poets and hip-hop artists from around the world and giving them this foundation to become great artists and change-makers.

 I thought I was living the good life, but then my little brother Gabriel got diagnosed with leukemia.”

-“I was always really close to my little brother Gabriel.
+“I was always really close to my little brother, Gabriel.
 We called him Gabe.
-He was born with Down’s Syndrome and later diagnosed with Autism as well.
-Then, when he was only 8 years old, he was diagnosed with leukemia.
+He was born with Down syndrome and later diagnosed with autism, as well.
+Then, when he was only eight years old, he was diagnosed with leukemia.

 On February 26, 2005, my brother died in my arms.
 It was the biggest loss I’ve ever had.
 Beyond just being a big brother, my father was completely out of the picture, so I was like a father figure for him.
 I felt like I had lost a child.
 It was such a reality check for me because I realized that not only did I lose my little brother and a good friend, but I was losing this identity of being a big brother, which I had a lot of pride in being.

 I’m grieving and going through what I would call a hurricane in my life.
 The only way I knew how to deal with the grief that society had taught me, that my own experience and my own history had taught me, is I needed to check out.
 So I felt this temptation to wanna party and drink and smoke, but I had also been growing spiritually, and I felt, okay, I came too far to go back to that.